 Keep it clear, respectful, and focused.
 Avoid blaming language.

-There is more advice on writing a statement on the "Help Writing a Statement' page of this website.
+There is more advice on writing a statement on this website.
+A short video on writing a statement for family court can be found in the Video Guides section here.
+There is detailed advice on writing statements on the "Help Writing a Statement' page of this website.

 What to expect: